xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/index.md

 _In this section_:

-*   {% link "Fractional and Fixed quantities module: Overview" ref_FnFqOverview %}
+*   {% link "Fractional and Fixed Quantities Addon: Overview" ref_FnFqOverview %}
-*   {% link "Fractional and Fixed quantities: system requirements and installation" ref_FnFqSysReq %}
+*   {% link "Fractional and Fixed Quantities: System Requirements and Installation" ref_FnFqSysReq %}
-*   {% link "Configuring the module «Fractional and Fixed quantities»" ref_FnFqConfig %}
+*   {% link "Configuring the Addon 'Fractional and Fixed Quantities'" ref_FnFqConfig %}
-*   {% link "Using the module «Fractional and Fixed quantities»" ref_FnFqUsage %}
+*   {% link "Using the Addon 'Fractional and Fixed Quantities'" ref_FnFqUsage %}